Mid Mountains Legal Blog

 What was the Intention of the third party when they made the contribution?

-The actual intention of the donor may not have been carefully considered at the time the gift was made.
+The intention of the donor may not have been carefully considered when the gift was made.
 In circumstances where a property division is being considered, it is often asserted that what was intended to be a gift was actually a loan which must be repaid.

 Gift to both parties?

-Even where the gift by a relative of one party is made to both parties, it is open to the FCFCOA, in certain circumstances, to treat it as a contribution by the party to whom the donor was related.
-In the marriage of Pices the Court took into account the relationship of the spouse and their parents in concluding that the gift from the parents should be regarded as a contribution by the related spouse.
+Even where the gift by a relative of one party is made to both parties, the court may, in certain circumstances, treat it as a contribution by the party to whom the donor was related.
 If however the gift was clearly intended to be given to both parties, the Court will regard it as an equal contribution.

 Non-financial contributions by a third party